Name, registered office, duration

 Fiduciary acquisition

-The Company may refuse registration in the share register if, upon the Company’s request, the acquirer does not explicitly declare that the shares have been acquired in his own name and for his own account, that there is no agreement to take back or return the shares concerned and that he bears the economic risk associated with the shares.
-Acquirers who do not expressly declare in the application for registration that they hold the shares for their own account (nominees) will be entered without restriction in the share register as shareholders with voting rights up to a maximum of 3% of the share capital.
-Above this registration limit, nominees will be entered in the share register as shareholders with voting rights if the relevant nominee discloses the names, addresses, nationalities and shareholdings of those beneficial owners for whose account it holds 0.5% or more of the share capital and if the reporting requirements pursuant to the Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (FinMIA) (as amended) are met.
+Persons who do not expressly declare in the application for registration that they hold the shares for their own account (nominees) will be entered in the share register without further ado as shareholders with voting rights up to a maximum of 3% of the share capital.
+Beyond this registration limit, nominees are entered in tYhe share register as shareholders with voting rights if the nominee concerned discloses the names, addresses, nationalities and shareholdings of those beneficial owners for whose account it holds 0.5% or more of the share capital and if the reporting requirements under the Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (FinMIA) (as amended) are met.

 False information